LiamSwarbrick/Projects/README.md

 - [Sprite system loading Aseprite files](2d_c_engine.md#sprite-system-loading-aseprite-files)
 - [Easy to work with entity system](2d_c_engine.md#easy-to-work-with-entity-system)

-## Compiler for Java-like language 'Jack' written in C
+## (2024) Compiler for Java-like language 'Jack' written in C

 This project was for a University coursework, written in C using recursive-descent and it passed all testing and edge cases, receiving max marks.
 The input is a folder of .jack source files and compiles to virtual machine code for the Hack computer.

 <img src="files/jack_compiler_pong.PNG" alt="My compiler's output for Nand2Tetris' Pong jack program" width="75%">

-## 2019 Game-Jam Winner: My Precision Platformer for the theme "One Control"
+## (2019) Godot-Wild Game-Jam Winner: My Precision Platformer for the theme "One Control"

 For the theme of "One-Control", in just over a week I made an entry for the January 2019 [Godot-Wild Jam #5](https://itch.io/jam/godot-wild-jam-5/rate/358355)!